Arts Initiative

 Since moving to Plas Newydd Farm with her husband David Morgan and their family in 2007, the writer side of Abby has explored the stories of the farm, but no one person can capture all there is to tell.
 She is looking forward to building a community of creatives to help her share this place her family is lucky enough to call home.

-Abby is the author of two self-published chapbooks of prose and poetry, and you can read her words over on compost-ink.com.
+Abby is a volunteer workshop facilitator for Write Around Portland, and the author of two self-published chapbooks of prose and poetry, and you can read her occasional words over on compost-ink.com.

 The Morgan Family: